 With an array of exciting activities planned, you’ll need a good wake up call to get you out of bed after a night out with your new hostel mates – but don’t count on hotel concierge service when you’re backpacking.
 Pack a small foldable travel alarm.
 Alternatively, use a travel watch such as one of these.

 You may prefer to use your cell phone as an alarm but keep in mind that not all hostels are made equal especially when you’re traveling on a budget.
 They don’t all have accessible power outlets to conveniently charge your phone while you sleep.
 Whatever you choose, remember to turn your alarm off before you leave the room to go shower.

-I travel with a Target brand watch similar to this one: Elgin Travel Clock.
+On my round-the-world trip, I used a Target watch similar to this one: Elgin Travel Clock.

 Deter thefts by choosing a backpack that locks.
 While rare, many thefts are due to convenience.
 Taking a small precaution such as locking your backpack can save you thousands of dollars and trouble.

 Remember, no matter how comfortable you are with your new hotel mates, always lock your bag before leaving the room.
 Many thefts also happen on long bus and train journeys so no matter what – lock it up.

 I travel with an Osprey Farpoint 55 Travel Backpack and you can read my review here.
 It’s A-MA-ZING.

 If you’re a light sleeper, ear plugs can be your best friend to neutralize the sounds of a nearby boar.
 Use them in hostels, planes, bus rides, etc to drown out the unpleasant sounds of travel.